edu1006/ninjaone-backend-home-task/README.md

 ## Testing
 This project includes both unit tests and integration tests.
-To run the tests, use the following command:
+To run the testsd:

 ```
-mvn test
+execute task gradle test
 ```